 - Ingredients for your DIY Whipped Body Butter

-- Essential Oils to use in your DIY Whipped Body Butter
+- Essential Oil Blends to use in your DIY Whipped Body Butter

 - What is the shelf life of homemade body butter?

-- DIY Whipped Body Butter with essential oil
+- DIY Homemade Whipped Body Butter Recipe with essential oil blends

 - Related: More DIY Essential Oil Beauty Recipes